Procrastination. As a writer, I’ve built elaborate scaffolds of procrastination, making work that is really an avoidance of the work of novel-writing.

-On Wattpad.com, my Star rose.
-A few hardy souls and I started a writing group and forum chat, and we edited and published two chick lit magazines highlighting a variety of women writers from across the platform.
-Meanwhile, I entered a couple official Wattpad contests, placing runner-up in a month-long writing challenge, winning another with Mary & Breight, a short holiday romance story with alternating heroine and hero points of view.
+I started a writing group and forum chat on my favorite writing platform, and our group edited and published two chick lit magazines– highlighting a variety of women writers from across the platform.
+Meanwhile, I entered a couple of writing contests–two more new short fictions.

 I was working.
 Sure I was.
 Am.
 Just look at all my work.